-Your Honda is equipped with front disc brakes.
-The brakes on the rear wheels may be disc or drum, depending on the model.
+All Civics are equipped with front disc brakes.
+The brakes on the rear wheels are drum.
 A power assist helps reduce the effort needed on the brake pedal.

 Put your foot on the brake pedal only when you intend to brake.
 Resting your foot on the pedal keeps the brakes applied lightly, causing them to build up heat.
 Heat build-up can reduce how well your brakes work.
 It also keeps your brake lights on all the time, confusing drivers behind you.

 Constant application of the brakes when going down a long hill builds up heat and reduces their effectiveness.
 Use the engine to assist the brakes by downshifting to a lower gear and taking your foot off the accelerator pedal.